raiden-network/raiden/docs/rest_api.rst

    :statuscode 400: If the provided json is in some way malformed
    :statuscode 402: If the payment can't start due to insufficient balance
    :statuscode 404: The given token and / or target addresses are not valid eip55-encoded Ethereum addresses
-   :statuscode 408: If a timeout happened during the payment
    :statuscode 409: If the address or the amount is invalid or if there is no path to the target, or if the identifier is already in use for a different payment.
    :statuscode 500: Internal Raiden node error
    :statuscode 503: The API is currently unavailable, e. g. because the Raiden node is still in the initial sync or shutting down.